lastlegume/lastlegume.github.io/_posts/2023-12-15-latex_tutorial.markdown

 # Question Writing

 To start writing questions, within the document, type `\begin{questions}`.
 Because questions is inside the brackets, this is called the questions environment.
 I will be using the term environment a lot going forward, so make sure to understand that environments apply formatting effects and are defined by a `\begin{environment}` and `\end{environment}` From this point on, `\question[point value]` can be used to start writing questions.
-Important: the first line after the questions begin must have `\question`.
-For some reason, if the first line is not a question, the environment doesn't really work and throws a lot of errors.
 After `\question`, write any text needed for the question.
 For example, a one point question with the text, "what is the color of the sky?", how would you write it?

 <details style = "padding-bottom:8px">
     <summary>Code</summary>